prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Assuming `rate()` only has information about the sample within the range, guessing the start and end of series is probably the least worst option - this will at least work in delta cases where the samples are continuously ingested.
 To predict if a series has started ended in the range, check if the timestamp of the last sample are within 1.1x of an interval between their respective boundaries (aligns with the cumulative check for start/end of a series).

-To calculate the interval:
-* If CT-per-sample is available, use the average of the intervals of the samples (i.e. TimeUnixNano - StartTimeUnixNano).
-* If CT-per-sample is not available, use the average spacing between samples.
+To calculate the interval, use the average spacing between samples.

-As part of the implementation process, experiment with heuristics to try and improve this (e.g. if intervals between samples are regular and there are than X samples, assume the samples are continuously ingested and therefore a gap would mean the series ended).
-This would make the calculation more complex, however.

-With CT-per-sample, we do not need to predict the start of the series, as if a sample is before the range start, it can't be within in the range at all.
+Downsides:

+* This will not work if there is only a single sample in the range, which is more likely with delta metrics (due to sparseness, or being used in short-lived jobs).
+* Harder to predict the start and end of the series vs cumulative.
+* The average spacing may not be a good estimation for the ingestion interval, since delta metrics can be sparse.

 #### Non-approximation

-There may be cases where approximating the rate/increase over the selected range is unwanted for delta metrics.
-Approximation may work worse for deltas since we do not try and guess when series start and end.
+While `rate()` and `increase()` will be consistent with cumulative case, there are downsides as mentioned above.
+Therefore there may be cases where approximating the rate/increase over the selected range is unwanted for delta metrics.

 Users may prefer "non-approximating" behaviour that just gives them the sum of the sample values within the range.
-This can be accomplished with `sum_over_time()`.
-Note that this does not accurately give them the increase within the range.
+This can be accomplished with `sum_over_time()`, though this does not always accurately give the increase within the requested range.

-As an example:

-* S1: StartTimeUnixNano: T0, TimeUnixNano: T2, Value: 5
-* S2: StartTimeUnixNano: T2, TimeUnixNano: T4, Value: 1
-* S3: StartTimeUnixNano: T4, TimeUnixNano: T6, Value: 9

-And  `sum_over_time()` was executed between T1 and T5.

-As the samples are written at TimeUnixNano, only S1 and S2 are inside the query range.
-The total (aka “increase”)  of S1 and S2 would be 5 + 1 = 6.
-This is actually the increase between T0 (StartTimeUnixNano of S1) and T4 (TimeUnixNano of S2) rather than the increase between T1 and T5.
-In this case, the size of the requested range is the same as the actual range, but if the query was done between T1 and T4, the request and actual ranges would not match.

 `sum_over_time()` does not work for cumulative metrics, so a warning should be returned in this case.
 One downside is that this could make migrating from delta to cumulative metrics harder, since `sum_over_time()` queries would need to be rewritten, and users wanting to use `sum_over_time()` will need to know the temporality of their metrics.

 One possible solution would to have a function that does `sum_over_time()` for deltas and the cumulative equivalent too (this requires subtracting the latest sample before the start of the range with the last sample in the range).
 This is outside the scope of this design, however.

-## Alternatives
+## Possible future extensions

-### Ingesting deltas alternatives
+### CT-per-sample

+There is an effort towards adding CreatedTimestamp as a field for each sample ([PR](https://github.com/prometheus/prometheus/pull/16046/files)).
+This is for cumulative counters, but can be reused for deltas too.
+When this is completed, if `StartTimeUnixNano` is set for a delta counter, it should be stored in the CreatedTimestamp field of the sample.

+CT-per-sample is not a blocker for deltas - before this is ready, `StartTimeUnixNano` will just be ignored.

+Having CT-per-sample can improve the `rate()` calculation - the ingestion interval for each sample will be directly available, rather than having to guess the interval based on gaps.
+It also means a single sample in the range can result in a result from `rate()` as the range will effectively have an additional point at `StartTimeUnixNano`.

-#### Inject zeroes for StartTimeUnixNano
+### Inject zeroes for StartTimeUnixNano

 [CreatedAt timestamps can be injected as 0-valued samples](https://prometheus.io/docs/prometheus/latest/feature_flags/#created-timestamps-zero-injection).
 Similar could be done for StartTimeUnixNano.

 CT-per-sample is a better solution overall as it links the start timestamp with the sample.
 It makes it easier to detect overlaps between delta samples (indicative of multiple producers sending samples for the same series), and help with more accurate rate calculations.

 If CT-per-sample takes too long, this could be a temporary solution.

+### Lookahead and lookbehind of range

+The reason why `increase()`/`rate()` need extrapolation to cover the entire range is that they’re constrained to only look at the samples within the range.
+This is a problem for both cumulative and delta metrics.

+To work out the increase more accurately, they would also have to look at the sample before and the sample after the range to see if there are samples that partially overlap with the range - in that case the partial overlaps should be added to the increase.

+This could be a new function, or changing the `rate()` function (it could be dangerous to adjust `rate()`/`increase()` though as they’re so widely used that users may be dependent on their current behaviour even if they are “less accurate”).

+## Alternatives

+### Ingesting deltas alternatives

 #### Treat as gauge
 To avoid introducing a new type, deltas could be represented as gauges instead and the start time ignored.